ottenwbe/gocalc/README.md

 This initial version of the calculator relies on a postfix evaluation.

-To build the project, type:
+To build the project type:

 ```go
 go build -o gocalc